FLRW Kinematic-Induced Measurement of the Hubble Constant from Cosmic Chronometer and Redshift Drift Observations: Feasibility

+We assume $S/N = 3000$ per pixel and a 10-year monitoring baseline.
+While our analysis follows this formulation, we note important recent developments relevant to the forthcoming ANDES ultra-stable spectrograph on the ELT (which evolved from the earlier CODEX concept).
+Notably, the QUBRICS survey has identified a "Golden Sample" \citep{2023MNRAS.522.2019C} of significantly brighter quasars in the redshift range $2.9 < z < 4.8$, which enables more optimal target selection for redshift drift measurements.
+Combined with the advanced design of ANDES \citep{2024ExA....57....5M}, these improvements are projected to substantially reduce the total integration time needed for a $3\sigma$ detection of cosmological redshift drift—from approximately 4000 hours (CODEX-era estimates) to less than 2500 hours over a 25-year period~\citep{2020ApJS..250...26B}.
+This increased efficiency preserves the fundamental measurement approach used in our analysis and demonstrates the enhanced feasibility of future experiments.

+Table~\ref{tab:redshift_drift} consolidates these forecasted measurement precisions across the various observational platforms.
+The combined dataset spans a comprehensive redshift range from $z=0.25$ to $z=5.0$, capturing the predicted transition from positive to negative redshift drift that occurs at intermediate redshifts in standard cosmological models.
+For our analysis, we adopt the measurement uncertainties as presented in the table, which represent the anticipated technical capabilities of each facility based on their respective observational strategies and instrumental characteristics.

-For SL simulations, we employ forecasted precisions from upcoming surveys (FAST \citep{2020JCAP...01..054J}, CHIME \citep{2014PhRvL.113d1303Y}, ELT \citep{2008MNRAS.386.1192L}, SKA \citep{2015aska.confE..27K}) following \citet{2022LRR....25....6M}.
-While our formalism accommodates full covariance structures, we adopt a diagonal $\boldsymbol{C}_{\mathrm{SL}}$ for current forecasts, reflecting that each drift measurement derives from independent spectral observations.
-We adopt fiducial $\Lambda$CDM with parameters derived from CC data itself, avoiding external priors and ensuring unbiased method assessment.
+While our formalism accommodates full covariance structures, we adopted a diagonal $\boldsymbol{C}_{\mathrm{SL}}$ for current forecasts, reflecting that each drift measurement derives from independent spectral observations.
+We adopted a fiducial flat-$\Lambda$CDM cosmology with parameters ($\Omega_m = 0.344$, $H_0 =66.17 $ km s$^{-1}$ Mpc$^{-1}$) derived from a preliminary fit to the CC data itself.
+All simulated data points are generated based on this fiducial model, avoiding external priors from other measurements.
+This self-consistent approach ensures an unbiased assessment of the method's intrinsic constraining power on $H_0$ by maintaining internal consistency between the datasets.